Mi5sssss/Mi5sssss.GitHub.io/_posts/2026-07-23-pretraining-the-death-of-chinchilla.md

 <p style="margin-top:-4px; font-size:14px;"><a href="/pretraining/12-emergence-mirage.html" target="_blank" rel="noopener">Open this figure in a new tab</a></p>

-The practical discipline that follows is severe.
-Distrust any emergence claim built on a discontinuous metric, which is most of them.
-A great deal of breathless capability reporting is a hard threshold applied to a smooth underlying trend.
+The practical guidance that follows is clear.
+Emergence claims built on a discontinuous metric, which is most of them, deserve caution.
+A great deal of capability reporting is a hard threshold applied to a smooth underlying trend.

 ---

-## The mystery that survives
+## The open problem that remains

-Now clear away the dead recipe and the fake cliff and look at what is still standing, because something is, and it is the most important unsolved problem in the science of pretraining.
+Setting aside the outdated recipe and the metric artifact, a real open problem remains, and it is central to the science of pretraining.

 The loss is smooth and predictable.
-The capabilities the loss is supposed to represent do not feel smooth.
-Grokking, the sudden late generalization after a long plateau of apparent memorization, is real and reproducible and not a metric artifact.
-Internal reorganizations, circuits forming, features separating, do seem to happen in something closer to phases than to a smooth glide.
-So we are left with a genuine and uncomfortable gap.
-We have a beautiful predictive theory for the loss, and almost no predictive theory for the abilities that matter, the ones the loss stands in for.
-We can tell you what the next model's loss will be.
-We cannot reliably tell you what it will be able to do.
+The capabilities the loss is meant to represent do not appear smooth.
+Grokking, the sudden late generalization after a long plateau of apparent memorization, is real, reproducible, and not a metric artifact.
+Internal reorganizations, circuits forming and features separating, seem to happen in something closer to phases than a smooth glide.
+The result is a real gap.
+There is a strong predictive theory for the loss and almost no predictive theory for the abilities it stands in for.
+The next model's loss can be predicted.
+What it will be able to do cannot yet be predicted reliably.

-That gap is where the real science is.
-Predicting downstream capability from upstream loss, understanding which abilities track loss smoothly and which reorganize in steps, and knowing in advance which is which, is unsolved and central.
-Emergence as usually reported is a mirage.
-But the thing the mirage was pointing at, the mismatch between our smooth theory and the jagged reality of capability, is real, and it is the frontier of understanding rather than a settled law.
+That gap is where the open science lies.
+Predicting downstream capability from upstream loss, understanding which abilities track loss smoothly and which reorganize in steps, and knowing in advance which is which, remains unsolved and central.
+Emergence as usually reported is a measurement artifact.
+The underlying point, the mismatch between the smooth theory and the uneven reality of capability, is real, and it remains an open area of understanding rather than a settled law.

 ---

-## What to take away
+## Summary

-Hold three things at once, because they are all true and they are usually confused for one another.
-The Chinchilla recipe is dead, killed not by a better law but by the flat basin and the arithmetic of inference.
-Emergence, as popularly reported, is mostly an artifact of cruel metrics.
-And underneath both, the gap between predictable loss and unpredictable capability is a live, deep, open problem that neither the dead recipe nor the fake cliff should distract you from.
+Three points hold together.
+The Chinchilla recipe no longer applies, set aside because of the flat loss basin and the arithmetic of inference rather than any better law.
+Emergence, as popularly reported, is mostly an artifact of all or nothing metrics.
+Underneath both, the gap between predictable loss and unpredictable capability is a live open problem that neither the outdated recipe nor the metric artifact should obscure.

-The through line to the rest of the series is the same one that keeps appearing.
-Even scaling, the most scientific corner of pretraining, turns out on inspection to be governed by inference economics and by what we can and cannot measure, more than by any clean law about intelligence.
-The law is real.
-It just does not decide as much as its fame suggests.
+The same pattern appears across pretraining.
+Even scaling, one of its more scientific areas, turns out on inspection to be governed by inference economics and by the limits of measurement, more than by any clean law about intelligence.
+The law is real, though it decides less than its reputation suggests.

-*The figures above are interactive, so drag and toggle them.
-Sources and hedges for every claim are in [references.md](/pretraining/references.md).*
+*Sources and notes are in [references.md](/pretraining/references.md).*

 <script>
 (function(){